evodify/evodify.github.io/_posts/2019-03-22-rivers-map-in-r.md

 <figure class="caption"><img src="{{ site.baseurl }}/assets/posts/2019-03-22-rivers-map-in-r/map_Europe.jpeg" alt="A map of Europe plotted in R" class="wp-image-1598" /></figure>
 </div>

-<p>You can modify this code to make any map you need by providing your coordinates of the points and changing colors, lines etc. For example, I used this code with some post-editing in Inkscape to create a map for <a href="https://doi.org/10.1371/journal.pgen.1007949" target="_blank">our recent publication in PLOS Genetics</a>.</p>
+<p>You can modify this code to make any map you need by providing your coordinates of the points and changing colors, lines, etc. For example, I used this code with some post-editing in Inkscape to create a map for <a href="https://doi.org/10.1371/journal.pgen.1007949" target="_blank">our recent publication in PLOS Genetics</a>.</p>
 <figure class="caption"><img src="{{ site.baseurl }}/assets/posts/2019-03-22-rivers-map-in-r/journal.pgen.1007949.g001.jpeg" alt="The map of sampling points plotted in R, with the distribution ranges added in Inkscape." class="wp-image-1602" />
 <figcaption class="caption">The map and sampling points are plotted in R, and the distribution ranges are added in Inkscape.</figcaption>
 </figure>